NeilMackenzie39/Profitable-App-Profiles/README.md

 ## Getting Started
 This repository contains the jupyter notebook and necessary csv files required to run this analysis.

-A description of the columns contained for each database is given in the tables below:
+A description of the columns contained for each dataset is given in the tables below:

 ### PlayStore.csv columns